Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

-Finally, the role of the gating mechanism is further elucidated by analysing the amount of information gathered at each scale, i.e. iteration of GGCN (Fig. \ref{fig:gated_information}).
-We measure this by computing the average Euclidean distance between the initial and updated node embedding at each iteration, i.e. $x_i^{(r)}$ and $m_i^{(r+1)}$ in Eq. \ref{eq: GGCN}.
-For instance, a small distance means a small amount of information was gathered from that scale, i.e. iteration.
-Local information contributes highly to the node embeddings of the HC cases, and then the degree of contributions linearly decreases with increasing graph scale.
-The opposite pattern is observed for AD cases, where the later iterations influence the node embeddings.
-This highlights the distributed nature of the neural disruptions caused by AD as the later iterations gather more global and distributed information.
+Next, the role of the gating mechanism is elucidated by analysing the amount of information gathered at each scale, i.e. iteration of GGCN (Fig. \ref{fig:gated_information}).
+We measure this by computing the average Euclidean distance between the initial and updated node embedding at each iteration, i.e. $\mathbf{x}_i^{(r)}$ and $\mathbf{m}_i^{(r+1)}$ in Eq. \ref{eq: GGCN}.
+For instance, a small distance means a small amount of information was gathered at that scale.
+Local information contributes highly to the node embeddings of the AD cases, and then the degree of contributions linearly decreases with increasing graph scale.
+The opposite pattern is observed for HC cases, where the later iterations influence the node embeddings.
+This highlights the degradation of global and distributed information caused by AD since the model can efficiently learn with fewer iterations, i.e. most information is obtained from the first three iterations.